Guidebook Updates for ‘Rick Steves Scandinavian & Northern European Cruise Ports’

 • The Museum Berggruen is closed for renovation until 2026.

-• In Potsdam, the only way to see the inside of the New Palace is to join a German-language guided tour (English audioguide available).
+• The only way to see the inside of Potsdam's New Palace is to join a German-language guided tour (English audioguide available).

 • Berlin Brandenburg Airport (BER) now uses only terminals 1 and 2.
 Terminal 5 has closed.